Franchise Lawyers | Greyson Legal

-Franchising is a mechanism which allows for broader brand recognition and is based on standardisation and consistency of products and service delivery across the franchise network.
+Franchising is based on standardisation and consistency of product choice and service delivery across the franchise network.

 Getting the Right Legal Advice

 It is important to get the right advice and assistance from lawyers experienced in franchise law.
-Greyson Legal is a leading boutique franchise law firm, its Principal having acted for nearly 20 years as a franchise lawyer.
-We are well positioned to assist our Franchisor clients to set up, manage and grow their franchised system in an ever-changing legal and economic environment.
+Greyson Legal is a leading Sunshine Coast franchise law firm, its Principal having acted for nearly 20 years as a franchise lawyer.
+We are well positioned to:

 We have come across a number of instances where clients have either not obtained legal advice or obtained legal advice from lawyers not familiar with franchising law.
 When issues regarding the operation of the Franchised Business have arisen or disputes between Franchisor and Franchisee have escalated, these clients then find themselves in difficult, costly and protracted legal arguments trying to seek a resolution of the matter.
 Although we have a good track record of assisting clients to achieve a resolution where disputes occur, we find that if clients had obtained the correct advice at the start they may have avoided the situation they now find themselves in.